lrq3000/fdict/README.rst

 ``fdict`` was made with maximum compatibility with existing code using ``dict`` and with reasonable performances.
 That's in theory, in practice ``fdict`` are slower than ``dict`` for most purposes, except setitem and getitem if you use direct access form (eg, x['a/b/c'] instead of x['a']['b']['c']).

 As such, you can expect O(1) performance just like ``dict`` for any operation on leaves (non-dict objects): getitem, setitem, delitem, eq contains.
-In practice, ``fdict`` is about 10x slower than ``dict`` because of class overhead and key string manipulation, for both indirect access (ie, x['a']['b']['c']) and direct access on leaves (ie, x['a/b/c']).
-There is no noticeable performance advantage to either kind of access, so you can use the one that pleases you the most.
+In practice, ``fdict`` is about 10x slower than ``dict`` because of class overhead and key string manipulation, for both indirect access (ie, ``x['a']['b']['c']``) and 3x slower for direct access on leaves (ie, ``x['a/b/c']``).
+Thus direct access form might be preferable if you want a faster set and get.
 This performance cost is acceptable for a quick prototype of a bigdata database, since building and retrieving items are the most common operations.

 The major drawback comes when you work on nodes (nested dict objects): since all keys are flattened and on the same level, the only way to get only the children of a nested dict (aka a branch) is to walk through all keys and filter out the ones not matching the current branch.
 This means that any operation on nodes will be in O(n) where n is the total number of items in the whole fdict.
 Affected operations are: items, keys, values, view*, iter*, delitem on nodes, eq on nodes, contains on nodes.